Emergency Medical Evacuation Saves Stranded Couple in Greenland

 “It was phenomenal,” Daniel said.
 “If you fly over Greenland, there’s nothing like it.
 The landscape is completely white, formless.
 It’s not easy for a helicopter to land.”

-“Global Rescue directed us to a local clinic where they checked us out and bandaged me,” Dan said.
+“Global Rescue directed us to a local clinic where they checked us out and bandaged me,” Daniel said.
 “Global Rescue was really good.
 They continued to follow up with us.
 We were impressed by their diligence,” he said.

 While the couple rested in the village, Daniel recovered from his frostbite and made plans to get back home to Colorado.